-Ingredients for the Leek and Goats Cheese Pasta
+Ingredients and substitutions for the Leek and Goats Cheese Pasta

 - Leek: The base of our dish, this smooth allium gives a light, but full bodied flavor to our pasta.
 If you don't love leek, you could substitute with 6 finely sliced shallots or 10 finely sliced spring onions or scallions - whilst they won't produce the exact flavor, they are cousins of the leek so will give you the most similar result here.